CuteError/News.com-React.js-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an application which is used to fetch live news form an API.
-You can also browse through multiple categories and read lastest news.
+You can also browse through multiple categories and read latest news.
 I've also added ```Infinite Scroll``` feature so that you never run out of new contents.

 Here's why: